Phil Harris: Early life and career

-Harris was born in Linton, Indiana, but grew up in Nashville, Tennessee, and identified himself as a Southerner.
-His hallmark song was "That's What I Like About the South."
+Harris was born in Linton, Indiana, on June 24, 1904 and grew up in Nashville.
+He identified as a Southerner.
+His hallmark song was "That's What I Like About the South".
 He had a trace of a Southern accent and in later years made self-deprecating jokes over the air about his heritage.
 His parents were circus performers.
-His father, a tent bandleader, gave him his first job as a drummer with the circus' band.
+His father, a tent bandleader, gave him his first job as a drummer with the circus band.

-His unusual first name "Wonga," is said to derive from a Cherokee word meaning "messenger of fleet" or, perhaps more accurately translated, "fast messenger."

-Harris began his music career as a drummer in San Francisco, in the mid-1920s playing drums in the Henry Halstead Big Band Orchestra.
-He formed an orchestra with Carol Lofner in the latter 1920s and started a long engagement at the St. Francis Hotel.
-In the 1930s, Lofner-Harris recorded swing music for Victor, Columbia, Decca, and Vocalion.
+Harris' unusual first name "Wonga," is said to derive from a Cherokee word meaning "messenger of fleet" or, perhaps more accurately translated, "fast messenger".
+He began his music career as a drummer in San Francisco, in the mid-1920s playing drums in the Henry Halstead Big Band Orchestra.
+He formed an orchestra with Carol Lofner in the latter 1920s beginning a long engagement at the St. Francis Hotel in San Francisco.
+In the 1930s, Lofner and Harris recorded swing music for Victor Records, Columbia Records, Decca Records, and Vocalion Records.
 The partnership ended by 1932, and Harris led a band in Los Angeles for which he was the singer and bandleader.

 In 1933, he made a short film for RKO called So This Is Harris!, which won an Academy Award for best live action short subject.
 He followed with a feature-length film, Melody Cruise.
 Both films were created by the same team that produced Flying Down to Rio, which started the careers of Fred Astaire and Ginger Rogers.
 He also starred in I Love a Bandleader (1945) with Leslie Brooks.
-Here he played a house painter who gets amnesia, then starts to lead a band.
+He played a house painter who gets amnesia and then leads a band.
 He recorded Woodman, Spare That Tree (by George Pope Morris and Henry Russell) in 1947.
-His nickname was "Old Curly."
-In 1950, Harris recorded a hit novelty song entitled "The Thing," which did hit number 1 on the charts.
-Additionally, he appeared in The Wild Blue Yonder a.k.a.
-"Thunder Across the Pacific" (1951), alongside Forrest Tucker and Walter Brennan.
+His nickname was "Old Curly".

+In 1950, Harris recorded a hit novelty song, the million-seller, "The Thing", which hit number one on the U.S. chart.
+Additionally, he appeared in The Wild Blue Yonder (1951), alongside Forrest Tucker and Walter Brennan.
 He made a cameo appearance in the Warner Bros. musical, Starlift, with Janice Rule and Dick Wesson, and was featured in The High and the Mighty with John Wayne in 1954.
+Harris made two feature films with Jack Benny for Paramount Pictures, Man About Town (1939) and Buck Benny Rides Again (1940).
+Both films also featured Eddie "Rochester" Anderson.